Spring is here which means it's time to get your hands in the dirt and start a simple flower garden!

 #3 Think of this as a big experiment.
 Try things and see what works and what doesn't.

 But don't do extra work for yourself if you don't have to there are some things that aren't so easy to transplant, like trees.
 Or things like peppermint that spreads quickly and should probably only be planted in planters.
 But at this point, you don't have to be worried about plant height placement unless you want to.
+The best thing to keep in mind when creating a flower garden for beginners is the beginners part.

 My first year I chose to plant bag roses, the ones you find for cheap at the end of the season.
 I purchased most of my roses for less than $5 a bag (some were $2) in the clearance section of Walmart and Home Depot.
 I also purchased several almost dead plants from Lowe's.
 The great thing about almost dead plants is you get a chance to either bring them back to life or know if they died it wasn't your fault. $1 is cheap enough I didn't feel bad taking a chance and it gave me great experience learning how to bring them back from death.
 I am happy to report all of the almost dead plants I purchased on clearance survived and are back this year thriving.